hencou/shelly_gen4_matter_module/STOCK_GPIO.md

 The per-model pin table in `main/hw_config.c` used to come from published Gen4 pinout pages and an ESPHome device config.
-This document records where each pin actually comes from: the official Shelly stock firmware images, disassembled.
+This document records where each pin actually comes from: the official Shelly stock firmware images.

 ## Method